The Top 5 Ways Your Probiotic is Harming Your Gut Health... And What You Can Do About It

 It is important for your gut health to pair the elements that the bacteria need with the elements and micronutrients in the prebiotic food.
 This way they get everything they need up front and don’t have to steal it from you!

-The perfect prebiotic foods have a combination of carbon sources and micronutrients.
+The perfect prebiotic foods have a combination of fiber / carbon sources and micronutrients.

 2. Reduce Inflammation and Oxidation Stress